Thursday, 24 October 2024

 The process of translating the screen took more trial and error than I normally have to do for TRS-80 to MC-10 conversions, because the lower resolution of the MC-10 (32 versus 48 in the vertical) forced the title block at the top to have to be 3 lines, instead of two, to properly render readable letters of the game title.
 This meant everything on screen was pushed down by 1 row.
 So instead of just taking all PRINT@s and dividing them by 2, I actually had to calculate the location of each PRINT@ and screen POKE and PEEK command.
 This would have been necessary eventually anyway, because I soon realized the game would just barely fit into the 20K of memory of an expanded MC-10.
 In other words, no simply using a divide by 2 kludge.
 Of course, in the emulator I could just turn on extra memory until I could get the program properly "slimmed down."

-As I played the game I came to a conclusion that Nick's expectation of player expertise and persistence may have been a bit too high.
-I suffer from this myself as a programmer.
+As I played the game I began to suspect that Nick's expectation of player expertise and persistence may have been set just a bit too high.
+As a programmer, I have sometimes come to have overly high expectation of players.
 You live with a program so intimately as a coder that you know all its nuances and secrets.
-This tends to incline you to make the game more challenging so that it can maintain a challenge for you.
-As I played the game it appeared to me that the aliens, who begin to attack you above room 14 (there are two other main levels/areas of the map-- see above), come so often and with such intensity that I couldn't actually get through the map to the end without using programmer tricks, such as breaking out of the game, modifying the room number variable, entering "CONT" and zapping myself immediately somewhere, so I could test a feature.
+This can incline you to make a game more and more challenging so that it can maintain a challenge for you.
+As I played the game it appeared to me that the aliens, who begin to attack you above room 14 (there are two other main levels/areas of the map-- see above), come so often and with such intensity that I couldn't actually get through the map to the end without saving the game at the end of every screen to preserve my health and life.
+I had to resort to programmer tricks so I could test features, such as breaking out of the game, modifying the room number variable, entering "CONT" and zapping myself immediately somewhere I wanted to go.

 So, I added difficulty level selection at the start of the game and nerfed the RNDs used for combat elements of the game.
 I have now played though on level 1, but if you choose level 3, you will be playing on an unadulterated Marentes level of play.
 The final win screen now also reports which level you are playing at.
-And I added to the clue provided by Nick (he has at least one clue for every puzzle) for solving the final puzzle.
+I also added to the clue provided by Nick (he has at least one clue for every puzzle) for solving the final puzzle.
 It makes it a little more apparent what you must do.
-Finding that clue will be tough though and it will still require some careful interpretation.
+Otherwise you will likely have to die several times and restore from a saved game before you can figure out the final puzzle.
+Finding that clue is pretty tough and it will still require some careful interpretation.
+I also added a clue to another puzzle, to help you find a needed object a little more easily.
 I really would like some folks to try playing the game on the tougher levels (and without my map above) and to hear some feedback about whether I have nerfed the game too much.

 The old clue.